meta53/XirisBot/README.md

 #### Requirements
 mq2cast, mq2dannet, mq2debuffs
 #### Events
-1. `/dgt DebuffTarget ${Target.ID}` Will force raid debuffers to cycle through debuffs on target.
+1. `/dgt DebuffTarget ${cache_targetID}` Will force raid debuffers to cycle through debuffs on target.
 ### xiris_debuffing.inc
 #### Overview
 XirisBot debuffing handlers.
 This library has several events that can be fired via hotkey.
 Much of the debuffing is automatic and is controlled by character ini file.
 #### Requirements
 mq2cast, mq2dannet, mq2debuffs
 #### Events
-1. `/dgt DebuffTarget ${Target.ID}` Will force raid debuffers to cycle through debuffs on target.
+1. `/dgt DebuffTarget ${cache_targetID}` Will force raid debuffers to cycle through debuffs on target.
 ### xiris_events.inc
 #### Overview
 XirisBot event handler(s).
 This library has several sub libraries.
 These contain all the handlers for specific raid/mob events, such as MPG trials, or Anguish events.
 Each of those files is specific to the raid, and should be familiarized before attempting those raids.